What Are Dental Crowns?

 Crowns are a common dentistry procedure used to correct issues such as cavities and broken teeth.
 Not all conditions need a crown, so it is important to consult a dentist for recommendations.

-So, if you are tired of searching for, “dental crowns near me,” or want answers to your questions such as, “how long do crowns last?” and, “how much does a crown cost?” call our Falcon, Colorado office today at 719-495-3131 to learn more.
+So, if you are tired of searching for, “dental crowns near me,” or want answers to your questions such as, “how long do crowns last?” and, “how much does a crown cost?” call our Peyton, Colorado office today at 719-495-3131 to learn more.

 If you suffer a cracked or broken tooth, your provider is likely to recommend a crown, a custom-fitted cap, to cover it and restore the tooth's shape, strength and appearance.
 Traditional crowns, when cemented into place, fully encase the entire visible portion of a tooth that lies at and above the gum line.